Dexter Morgan: Season five

 The fifth season opens with a shocked, guilt-ridden Dexter clutching Harrison as the police respond to his call, in which Dexter says "It was me".
 While he means that he killed her by letting Mitchell know his identity, the police interpret this as an admission of direct guilt.
 The FBI, however, soon clear Dexter, as he was with the police at Mitchell's house at the time Rita was murdered.

 Dexter spends the next day completely numb, unable to even fake any sort of emotion or grief.
 As Dexter plans to disconnect and restart, he finds himself confronted by Rankin (Brad Carter), a brash, foul-mouthed hillbilly.
 When Rankin insults Rita, Dexter kills him in a fit of rage.
 Harry tells Dexter that this act is the first human thing he has seen Dexter do since Rita's death.

 Distraught over Rita's death, Astor and Cody leave to go live with their grandparents.
 A struggling Dexter attempts to move on by hiring a nanny to look after Harrison while he goes out to find his next kill.
 He settles on Boyd Fowler (Shawn Hatosy), a convicted rapist whose connection to a string of missing women makes him the perfect target.
 Dexter kills Fowler, only to find Fowler's latest kidnapping and rape victim, a young blonde woman named Lumen Pierce (Julia Stiles), who is still alive.
 After debating whether or not to kill her (and thus eliminate a potential witness), Dexter gives in to his better nature and decides to protect her.
-Lumen finds it hard trust Dexter, but comes to realize he means her no harm.
+Lumen finds it hard to trust Dexter, but comes to realize he means her no harm.
 She reveals that Fowler was not the only man who raped her.
 As Lumen gradually becomes integrated into Dexter's life, she begs him to help her to go after her attackers; Dexter reluctantly agrees.
 They stalk a children's dentist and the head of security for a high-profile motivational speaker named Jordan Chase (Jonny Lee Miller).
 It soon becomes clear that Chase was also one of Lumen's attackers.
 Complicating the situation further is Detective Joey Quinn (Desmond Harrington), who believes that Dexter killed Rita and is getting too close to finding out Dexter's dark secrets.

 To keep the police occupied, Dexter puts them on Fowler's trail.
 Dexter becomes personally acquainted with Chase and stumbles onto a photo that proves that all of Lumen's attackers (who are also guilty of torturing, raping, and murdering 12 other women) have known each other since childhood.